titoBouzout/kompiler/readme.md

 some day

 - when an exec command fails it displays ugly messages
 - maybe make it compile on the server xD I dont like it because makes publishing sites slow as it has to run all the npm stuff
 - every configuration option should be optional, currently its possible it will error out I if something is missing
 - handle merge conflicts
 - npm versioning when publishing
 - treeshake is not dynamic
 - node-replace is not dynamic
 - set env production automatically?
+- make export conditions customizable